The Optimal pH of Detergent Water: Unlocking Effective Cleaning and Fabric Care

 The optimal pH range for detergent water is typically between 8.5 and 10.5.
 This range has been found to be the most effective for breaking down and removing a wide variety of stains and soils, while also maintaining the integrity of fabrics.

-See also The pH of Lithium Hydroxide in Water
+See also The pH of Tap Water in Connecticut, USA

 However, it’s important to note that the specific pH requirements may vary depending on the type of detergent and the intended use.
 For example, laundry detergents may have a slightly higher pH range, while dishwashing detergents may have a lower pH to better address food-based stains.